brycegrover/6600-dental-enumeration-and-condition/README.md

 ### RQ2 — What does each training stage contribute?
 *Which curriculum stage contributes most to final model performance?
 Does the quadrant-only data (693 images) provide meaningful signal, or is the gain primarily driven by the enumeration-tier data (634 images)?*

-### RQ3 — How well does the model generalize across dental conditions?
-*Is detection performance consistent across all four diagnosis classes (Caries, Deep Caries, Periapical Lesion, Impacted), or does the model struggle disproportionately with rarer or visually subtle conditions?*

-### RQ4 — Can per-tooth findings be aggregated into a coherent treatment priority?
-*Can a scoring heuristic based on diagnosis severity, detection confidence, and co-occurrence of multiple conditions produce a clinically sensible ranking of treatment urgency at the patient level?*

 ### RQ5 — To what extent do realistic image degradations such as blur, noise, and motion reduce classification performance, and can augmentation with these degradations improve model robustness?

 ### RQ6 — To what extent does region-focused preprocessing at different anatomical scales improve classification performance and robustness compared with using the full panoramic image?